Specialty Racing: Car No. 04 results

+Car No. 40 results

 Current team history

 Specialty Racing returned to the NASCAR Busch Series on October 27, 2007 at the Sam's Town 250, Memphis Motorsports Park.
 The driver of the car, Matt Carter, drove to a 39th-place finish.
 The team then signed Lepage, and made plans to run the entire 2008 Nationwide Series Schedule.
 After failing to qualify for the opening race of the season, the Camping World 300 at Daytona International Speedway the team qualified for every race for the rest of the season.
 Specialty posted two top twenty finishes with a 17th-place finish in the Sam's Town 300 and an 18th-place finish in the Sharpie Mini 300.
 Matt Carter returned to the team in 2009 and gave the team two top 20s at Bristol and Daytona, enough to lock the team into the top 30 in owners points for 2010.
 That year, Carter was released and was replaced by Josh Wise.
 Wise would run with the team until May, when a handful of drivers, including Carter, J. J. Yeley, Chase Miller, and Pierre Bourque took over the reins of the No. 61.
 The team cut back to a limited schedule due to a lack of funds.